nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-02-26-ceo_salary_business_size.md

 The median pay package for the top 200 chief executives at public companies with at least $1 billion in revenue was $15.1 million in 2012, a [16% increase from 2011](https://en.wikipedia.org/wiki/Executive_compensation_in_the_United_States).

-The highest-paid CEO in the US in 2020 was Alphabet, inc. CEO, Sundar Pichai, with a salary of **$280,621,552** in 2019.
+The highest-paid CEO in the US in 2019 was Alphabet, inc. CEO, Sundar Pichai, with a salary of **$280,621,552**.

 ### Impact of Economic Factors on CEO Salaries